-- 100% less one share of the ordinary shares of JSC Permskaya GRES; - the property, plant and equipment of Verkhnetagilskaya GRES; - · cash funds.
+- 100% less one share of the ordinary shares of JSC Permskaya GRES; - the property, plant and equipment of Verkhnetagilskaya GRES; - cash funds.

-On 29 September 2006 in the course of further sector restructuring, JSC OGK-1 merged with JSC Permskaya GRES (previously it was a subsidiary), JSC Nizhnevartovskaya GRES, JSC Urengoyskaya GRES, JSC Iriklinskaya GRES, JSC Kashirskaya GRES by exchanging shares of these entities for ordinary shares of JSC OGK-1 ("the Merger").
+On 29 September 2006 in the course of further sector restructuring, JSC OGK-1 merged with JSC Permskaya GRES, JSC Nizhnevartovskaya GRES, JSC Urengoyskaya GRES, JSC Iriklinskaya GRES and JSC Kashirskaya GRES by exchanging shares of these entities for ordinary shares of JSC OGK-1 ("the Merger").
 All mentioned companies became branches of JSC OGK-1 since that date.